-For Flood Victims, Tiny Homes Make Big Impact
+High School Students Build Tiny Houses For Flood Victims

 There's a loft for sleeping up top.
 Then there's a hot water tank, a fridge and a stove, all in close proximity.

-"This is a tiny house, so everything is a little compact," Carte said.
+"This is a tiny house, so everything is a little compact," Carte says.

 The entire structure is a little bigger than a generous walk-in closet.